 Risk Management Insurance for your Club Event

-Off-campus GSM events are only covered by insurance if the event is UC Sponsoredand UC Supervised.
-Off campus club events are not covered by campus insurance, but in many cases the contracted venue will offer event insurance or will suggest insurance vendors.
+Off-campus ASM or GSMSA events are not covered by campus insurance.
+In many cases the contracted venue will offer event insurance or will suggest insurance vendors.

 Securing a Venue on the UC Operated Campuses